 MY WONDERFUL WORLD CAMPAIGN

 Every day, our world becomes more and more interconnected.
-No longer can we Americans live in isolation and limited knowledge about the rest of the world.
+No longer can we Americans live in isolation with limited knowledge about the rest of the world.
 Our problems – AIDS, air pollution, identity theft, terrorism – are increasingly borderless.
 So, too, are the opportunities for our young people.

 Today’s high school and college graduates can’t compete successfully in this world unless we send them into it with a fundamental understanding of its geography – including different political systems, culture, religion and geographic boundaries.

-While schools are concentrating on math, and science, they are devoting less time to social studies and geography.
+While schools are concentrating on math and science, they are devoting less time to social studies and geography.
 This is reflected in a National Geographic/Roper study which reveals an alarming lack of basic geographic knowledge among 18- to 24-year-old young Americans: